icon-project/documentation/score/writing-score.md

 **ArrayDB(‘key’, ‘target db’, ‘return type’)**

-ArrayDB supports one dimensional array only.
+ArrayDB supports one-dimensional array only.
-ArrayDB supports put, get and pop operations, i.e., the data can be accessed in stack-like fashion.
-It does not support insert or delete operation (adding or removing elements in the middle of array).
+ArrayDB supports `put`, `get` and `pop` operations, i.e., the data can be accessed in a stack-like fashion.
+It does not support `insert` or `delete` operation (adding or removing elements in the middle of the array).

 ```python
 test_array = ArrayDB('test_array', db, value_type=int)